AIRI-Institute/EEG-BOLD-Decoding/README.md

 For this project we preprocessed the data from Natural Viewing Dataset (Telesford, Q.K., Gonzalez-Moreira, E., Xu, T. et al. An open-access dataset of naturalistic viewing using simultaneous EEG-fMRI.
 Sci Data 10, 554 (2023). https://doi.org/10.1038/s41597-023-02458-8).
 We only preprocessed and utilize the subjects which have all the recordings with all the sessions and tasks.
-To run this code, firstly download our preprocessed files from !LINK! and put them into the ```NaturalViewingDataset``` directory in the root of the project.
+To run this code, firstly download our [preprocessed files](https://zenodo.org/records/11246524) and put them into the ```NaturalViewingDataset``` directory in the root of the project.
 If you utilize this data in your study please credit us and the original creators of the Natural Viewing Dataset.